Update: The offer mentioned below is now expired.

-Remember that while American Express sign-up bonuses are generally once per lifetime per product, the personal and business versions of these cards are considered separate products.
-That means that even if you’ve had the personal version before, you can still sign up for the business card.
+Remember that while American Express welcome bonuses are generally once per lifetime per product, the personal and business versions of these cards are considered separate products.
+That means that even if you’ve had the personal version before, you can still apply for the business card.

 Other benefits of this card include:

 - Earn 2x Starpoints for every $1 spent at Starwood or Marriott hotels; 1x Starpoint per $1 on everything else

 - Complimentary premium internet when staying at Starwood hotels

 - Free membership to Boingo, which provides access to over 1,000,000 Wi-Fi hotspots around the world

 - Receive credit for 5 nights and 2 stays towards Starwood elite status.
 If you have the personal version of the card, which also has this benefit, these credits stack for a total of 10 nights and 4 stays.